mhm-ufz/mHM/INSTALL.md

 In any other case feel free to write an email to <mailto:maren.kaluza@ufz.de>.

 **cmake** is far from being my main task, so it will probably take a while until I can track a problem.
-I would be happy having bug reports, anyhow.
+Nonetheless, I would be happy having bug reports.